 At the end of each module, students will complete a module quiz.

 Throughout the course, students should complete and submit their weekly assignments.

+The syllabus is subject to change at the discretion of the class instructor.
+Students will be notified in a timely manner of any syllabus changes via email.

 Outline of Course